Squadrick/rl-winter-mentorship/README.md

 Competition Week

-We'll give you some data for an expert controlling a robot.
+We'll give you some data from an expert controlling a robot.
 Your task to create the best agent either using the expert data or not.
 Throughout the week, we'll maintain a leaderboard of scores, and each mentee can have multiple submissions.
-The format for submissions will be announced later.
+The format for submissions will be announced later. (#TODO)

 #### Week 5